raako71/hypa.space/README.md

 27 Jan.
 Pass individual images to New Product Component.
 Upload Images to firebase

-30 Jan
+30 Jan.
 Organise new product component
 Update category selector

+31 Jan.
+Load Global categories, inc sub-subcategories
+Save categories to user doc and product

 REMAINING:
-Load user and global categories.
+Load user categories in category selector.
-Custom sub categories.

 Add new products to category tree in user document.
 Products page with sorting by category.